maths/moodle-qtype_stack/api/README.md

 - a string field `responsesummary` containing a summary of response.
 (See [Reporting](../doc/en/Authoring/Reporting.md).)
 - an array of arrays `iframes` of arguments to create iframes to hold JS panels e.g. JSXGraph, GeoGebra

 ### Validate route

 The `POST /validate` route is used to get validation feedback for a single input of a question.
-The route expects a json document in the post body containing the following fields:
+The route expects a JSON document in the post body containing the following fields:

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
 - `inputName`: The name of the input to be validated.